MrSimbax/pong-x/README.md

 # Releases #

 New releases are automatically uploaded by [Travis](http://travis-ci.com).
 They are built only if a tagged commit was pushed to the master branch.
-Currently the following platforms are built:
+Currently the following platforms are supported:

 - Windows
 - Linux